This page details prerelease information and/or media for Undertale.

 It's the Temmie Shop in a overworld sprite form.

-Temmie Chang made an overworld sprite of So Sorry from the front, but it was not used and So Sorry is only seen from the back outside of battle.
+Temmie Chang made an overworld sprite of So Sorry from the front, but it was not used until later versions of the game, where he appears outside of the Art Club room in the True Pacifist epilogue only after fighting him.

 Bandcamp Demo Soundtrack Differences